On sufficient conditions for spanning structures in dense graphs: Introduction

-In the recent years there has been a surge of activity in the study of whether and when the above described assumptions on the host graph allow to embed increasingly complex guest graphs (as surveyed below).
+In recent years there has been a surge of activity in the study of whether and when the above assumptions on the host graph allow us to embed increasingly complex guest graphs (as surveyed below).
 Many of these results are proved using similar embedding techniques, but differ in their structural analysis.
 One might therefore wonder whether there is a common structural base that `sits between' all of these assumptions and (variations of) Hamiltonicity.
-For the (ordinary) Hamilton cycles, this was done by Kühn, Osthus and Treglown~\cite{KOT2010} by means of the notion of {robust expanders}.
+For (ordinary) Hamilton cycles, this was done by Kühn, Osthus and Treglown~\cite{KOT2010} by means of the notion of {robust expanders}.
+This was further extended to a wider class of $2$-colourable graphs by Knox and Treglown~\cite{KT13}.
 Ebsen, Maesaka, Reiher, Schacht and Schülke~\cite{EMR+20} raised the question of generalising the concept of robust expanders to handle powers of cycles and other $k$-colourable graphs.

-In this paper, we introduce the notion of \emph{Hamilton frameworks} (\cref{def:Hamilton-framework}), which comprises the characteristic properties of powers of Hamilton cycles, while remaining computationally tractable.
+In this paper we resolve this question.
+In particular, we introduce the notion of \emph{Hamilton frameworks} (\cref{def:Hamilton-framework}), which comprises the characteristic properties of powers of Hamilton cycles, while remaining computationally tractable.
 Our main results (\cref{thm:main-powham,thm:main-bandwidth}) state that graphs that have a robust Hamilton framework are (in a strong sense) Hamiltonian and admit the corresponding powers of cycles.
 As an application we can easily recover the above mentioned contributions and also prove several new results, including multiple conjectures.

 {\mathrm{bw}}